Nicole Marcia, MA, C-IAYT, ERYT 500, YACEP, TCTSY-F

 I am the Program Director for Incorporating Yoga as a Trauma-informed Practice to Enhance Drug Treatment Outcomes for Justice Involved Youth as well as a training facilitator and mentor with Yoga Outreach, a not-for-profit organization providing volunteer yoga teachers to marginalized populations.
 In 2017, I completed 300 hours of training to become a certified Trauma Center Trauma Sensitive Yoga Facilitator (TCTSY-F) with Dave Emerson and Jenn Turner at the Trauma Center at the Justice Resource Institute in Boston, MA.
 I am also certified to teach yoga in military communities through Warriors at Ease in Silver Spring, MD.

-I’m a faculty member at Ajna Yoga and the Vancouver School of Yoga and a project coordinator and instructor at Langara College Continuing Studies in their Holistic Health Department in addition to being the yoga programming coordinator at Onsite, the treatment arm of North America’s first safe injection site in Vancouver’s downtown East side.
+I’m a faculty member at Ajna Yoga and the Vancouver School of Yoga and a project coordinator and instructor at Langara College Continuing Studies in their Holistic Health Department in addition to being the yoga programming coordinator at Onsite, the treatment arm of North America’s first safe injection site in Vancouver’s downtown East side from 2009 – 2018.

 I’m a Certified Yoga Therapist (C-IAYT) with the International Association of Yoga Therapists and a member of Bridge for Health and the Breathe Network which connects survivors of sexual violence with healing arts practitioners.